CodePushGo/website/src/content/blog/en/rollback-mechanisms-in-capacitor-plugins.md

 -   **Health Check**: After the update, the system checks to ensure everything is working correctly.
 -   **Automatic Reversion**: If the update fails the health check, the system reverts back to the backup version.

-> "One-click rollback to any previous version if needed" – Capgo [\[1\]](https://capgo.app/)
+> "One-click rollback to any previous version if needed" – CodePushGo [\[1\]](https://capgo.app/)

 ### When to Use Rollbacks

 Rollbacks are essential when an update causes problems like critical bugs, slower performance, version conflicts, integration issues, or major user complaints.
-Capgo reports that 82% of updates succeed globally [\[1\]](https://capgo.app/), but for the remaining cases, having a reliable rollback system is crucial to fix issues quickly.
+CodePushGo reports that 82% of updates succeed globally [\[1\]](https://capgo.app/), but for the remaining cases, having a reliable rollback system is crucial to fix issues quickly.

 ### [Capacitor](https://capacitorjs.com/) Rollback Architecture